EFF, Woodhull, TechFreedom File SCOTUS Amicus Supporting FSC in Texas AV Case

 At the time, FSC condemned the law as “blatantly unconstitutional” and a “violation of the First Amendment rights of creators, consumers and platforms.”

-The EFF-led amicus brief was penned by first amendment experts and industry attorneys Lawrence Walters and Corey Silverstein.
+The EFF-led amicus brief was penned by industry attorneys and First Amendment experts Lawrence Walters and Corey Silverstein.

-Silverstein told XBIZ that HB 1181 was “an unoriginal, unconstitutional attempt at speech suppression” from its very beginnings.
+Silverstein told XBIZ that HB 1181 is “an unoriginal, unconstitutional attempt at speech suppression” and has been from the very beginning.

 “Despite the fact that the 5th Circuit made a terrible ruling, the adult industry was not deterred and is being supported by various trade organizations that are committed to guarding first amendment principles,” Silverstein added.
 “This is a historical fight for free speech and I’m honored to be part of the legal team representing these courageous organizations.”